adrianlzt/cerebro/linux/performance/iostat.md

-wrqm/s: The number of write requests merged per second that were queued to the device. r/s: The number (after merges) of read requests completed per second for the device. w/s: The number (after merges) of write requests completed per second for the device. rkB/s: The number of sectors (kilobytes, megabytes) read from the device per second. (~100 en SATA) wkB/s: The number of sectors (kilobytes, megabytes) written to the device per second. (~50 en SATA)
+wrqm/s: The number of write requests merged per second that were queued to the device. r/s: The number (after merges) of read requests completed per second for the device. w/s: The number (after merges) of write requests completed per second for the device. rsec/s: The number of sectors read from the device per second. wsec/s: The number of sectors written to the device per second. rkB/s: The number of sectors (kilobytes, megabytes) read from the device per second. (~100 en SATA) wkB/s: The number of sectors (kilobytes, megabytes) written to the device per second. (~50 en SATA)
 avgrq-sz: The average size (in sectors) of the requests that were issued to the device.